-Experiments show that, using the SIFT object recognition approach with the proposed modifications, it is possible to precisely detect, considering all image degradations, around 60% of well-textured object instances with a precision close to 0.9 in our challenging dataset at approximately one frame per second in 640×480 pixel images with our not fully optimized implementation.
+Experiments show that, using the SIFT object recognition approach with the proposed modifications, it is possible to precisely detect, considering all image degradations, around 60% of well-textured object instances with a precision close to 0.9 in our challenging dataset at approximately one frame per second in $640 \times 480$ pixel images with our not fully optimized implementation.
 Even detectors known to sacrifice repeatability (probability of finding the same feature region in slightly different viewing conditions) for speed such as the SURF obtain reasonable results.
 Performance degrades for objects with repetitive textures or no texture at all.
-Regarding image disturbances, the approach resisted occlusions well, since the SIFT object recognition method is able to estimate a reliable transformation (as long as a minimum number of correct matches is found, three by default), but not so well blur due to motion or deficient illumination.
+Regarding image disturbances, the approach resisted occlusions well, since the SIFT object recognition method is able to estimate a reliable transformation as long as the visible part of the object contains enough texture (and a minimum number of correct matches, three by default) but not so well blur due to motion or deficient illumination.